Co2 Tolerance 4 Runners

 - Co2 improves recovery and fatigue after exercise.
 The key to eliminating metabolic acidosis and repairing muscle damage after exercise is carbon dioxide.
 Co2 is an antioxidant and prevents oxidative stress.

 - Co2 improves performance and endurance.
+The two necessary fuels for muscle efficiency are glucose and oxygen.
+It’s not as simple as breathing in more oxygen to help the muscles perform well.
+What typically doesn’t get explained in this process is the body’s necessary use of Carbon Dioxide (Co2).
+When you run, your heart rate and breathing quicken as a normal response to the body moving faster.
 Nasal Breathing during exercise improves the Co2 tolerance and leads to greater Heart Rate Variability and easier recovery time.
 Your fitness is largely defined by your ability to tolerate carbon dioxide levels in order to use oxygen efficiently.
 Which seems counter intuitive to what we’ve been taught all these years.

 - Co2 boosts metabolism.
 Increasing Co2 levels helps burn more fat and improves metabolic conditions.
 Fat is actually converted to carbon dioxide and water.
 So when you burn fat it is lost in the air you exhale as well as sweat and urine.
 This is how the metabolic rate works.
 Muscles being used need Co2 and O2 to be effective and burn more fuel.